Stratigraph/ZeroGeographyWorld/Writeups/CSS625 Final Paper/FinalPaper.md

 The model proceeds in **ticks**, with each tick representing an interaction between (generally) two actors.
 A tick proceeds as follows:

 1. Two interests are chosen uniformly at random to become active.
 2. The actors who control these interests are activated.
-Assuming the interests are owned by different actors:
+    1. If both actors have only one interest, they merge together, combining both interests and wealths.
-3. Both actors simultaneously allocate wealth toward both active interests, as described below.
+	2. If at least one actor has two or more interests, both actors simultaneously allocate wealth toward both active interests based on the decision rule described below.
 This wealth is subtracted from the actors' endowment of wealth.
-4. The actor who allocated the most wealth to each interest gains or maintains control of it.
+The actor who allocated the most wealth to each interest gains or maintains control of it.
+	3. If both interests are owned by the same actor, this represents *internal conflict*, which is described below.

 After one interaction concludes, two more interests are activated at random, beginning the next interaction.
 Additionally, after every set number of interactions, all actors gain resources based on the total value of interests they currently control.